daler-bobojanov/daler-bobojanov.github.io/RPGame-Rock, Paper, Scissors/README.md

 * 'Mario' meets 'Spiny' in 'Rock, Paper, Scissors' battle!

-    This is a two players game that resembles 'Super Mario', that incorporates 'Rock, Paper, Scissors' game!
-I used Javascript, HTML and CSS.
+    This is a two players game that resembles 'Super Mario', that also incorporates classic 'Rock, Paper, Scissors' game!
+I hope you enjoy my game!
-    I do not own any of the images.
-I hope you enjoy my game.

 ### Detailed Instructions: